 If you use custom settings when you install Microsoft Entra Connect, password hash synchronization is available on the user sign-in page.
 For more information, see Custom installation of Microsoft Entra Connect.

 If your server has been locked down according to Federal Information Processing Standard (FIPS), then MD5 is disabled.

 To enable MD5 for password hash synchronization, perform the following steps:

 - Go to the configuration/runtime node at the end of the file.

 - Save your changes.

 - Reboot for the changes to take effect.

 For reference, this snippet is what it should look like:

 <configuration> <runtime> <enforceFIPSPolicy enabled="false"/> </runtime> </configuration>

-For information about security and FIPS, see Azure AD password hash sync, encryption, and FIPS compliance.
+For information about security and FIPS, see Microsoft Entra password hash sync, encryption, and FIPS compliance.